Kim Jong Un may mark an anniversary with a missile

 During North Korea's first successful ICBM test in May, it fired the rocket at a "lofted" angle, which meant it traveled to an immense altitude but descended a relatively short distance away.

-When it tested its second ICBM last month, however, it launched the missile in a way much more consistent with an actual attack, lower and further so it flew over Japan.
+When it tested its second ICBM last month, however, it launched the missile in a way much more consistent with an actual attack, lower and farther so it flew over Japan.

 "It is time to step up sanctions and secure sufficient military means to deter them in order to stop North Korea's nuclear armament," Lee said.
 "We ultimately need talks with North Korea, but it is not the time right now to speak of a dialogue with North Korea."

-Most experts agree the regime isn't likely to attempt an unprovoked attack.
+Most experts agree the Kim government isn't likely to attempt an unprovoked attack.
 Rather, North Korea says it wants a nuclear weapon capable of hitting the U.S. as a deterrent against attack.

 Tensions have risen between the isolated, secretive dictatorship and the outside world since its sixth nuclear test Sunday and a flurry of outspoken statements between Kim and President Donald Trump.